Archicebus

 Archicebus is a genus of fossil primates that lived in the early Eocene forests (~55.8–54.8 million years ago) of what is now Jingzhou in the Hubei Province in central China, discovered in 2013.
 The only known species, A. achilles, was a small primate, estimated to weigh about 20–30 g, and is the only known member of the family Archicebidae.
 When discovered, it was the oldest fossil haplorhine primate skeleton found, appearing to be most closely related to tarsiers and the fossil omomyids, although A. achilles is suggested to have been diurnal, whereas tarsiers are nocturnal.
 Resembling tarsiers and simians (monkeys and apes), it was a haplorhine primate, and it also may have resembled the last common ancestor of all haplorhines.

+Discovery and naming

+The holotype is specimen IVPP V18618 and it was discovered across two slabs of slate in c.
+2003 by a farmer who was digging in Jingzhou, China.

+Archicebus achilles was named and described by Ni et al. (2013).

 Etymology

 Archicebus achilles was named for being the oldest-known primate skeleton (as of 2013) and for its distinguishing calcaneus (heel bone).
 The generic name, Archicebus, was constructed from arche (ἀρχή), the Ancient Greek word for "beginning", and cebus, the Latin version of the Ancient Greek kêbos (κῆβος), which refers to a long-tailed monkey.
 The species name, achilles, is a reference to Achilles, the Greek hero of the Trojan War from Greek mythology.